 Living with Medically Unexplained Symptoms

 Medically unexplained symptoms (MUS) affects a very significant number of people but is currently poorly understood.
-The condition is also often accompanied and exacerbated by feelings of isolation and fear as a result of lack of effective medical intervention or alternative referral.
+The condition is also often accompanied and exacerbated by feelings of isolation and fear as a result of the lack of effective medical intervention or alternative referral.

 In 2016 Charlie submitted a PhD proposal to the Centre for Arts Therapies Research at Roehampton University.
 The proposal outlines an investigation into the potential benefit of the Moving Pieces approach to people living with medically unexplained symptoms (MUS).